loloof64/React-Native-Stockfish-Android/README.md

 Please also notice that chess.ts (based on chess.js) does not check everything at the time this plugin has been released, in particular :
 - if they are exactly one king for each side
 - if the other side is not in check
 You will have to check those yourself, as in the example if you want.
+(The example can be found on the github reposiitory : https://github.com/loloof64/React-Native-Stockfish-Android/tree/main/example).

 * In order to run the example, refreshing the metro packager is not enough for the application to run correctly : you will need to run the command `npx react-native run-android` again.
 And it may be the same for your next application using this plugin.